October 9: Miraculous Cure of Saint John Damascene by Our Lady (723) (restored severed hand)

 Saint John of Damascus (645-749), also known as Saint John Damascene, was a priest and Doctor of the Church, who is sometimes also referred to as the Doctor of the Assumption, as he wrote on the Assumption of Mary into heaven.
 During the time of the iconoclasm in the east, Saint John Damascene also wrote in defense of holy images.

 According to tradition, a Muslim caliph unjustly ordered that Saint John’s right hand should be cut off and hung up for public display.
-Some days after this despicable act took place, Saint John prayed for the restoration of his hand.
-Saint John had an icon of the Blessed Virgin before which he fervently prayed, and soon his hand is said to have been miraculously restored.
+Saint John Damascene wrote in defense of sacred icons and was thus against the iconoclasts.
+Emperor Leo falsely accused the saint of treachery, and his hand was taken as punishment.
+Some days after this despicable act took place, Saint John prayed for the restoration of his hand so that he could continue to write in defense of icons.
+Saint John prayed fervently before the icon of the Blessed Virgin, and fell asleep in prayer.
+During his sleep the Mother of God reattached his hand to restore the saint.
 To recognize the miracle, and in appreciation for the return of his right hand, Saint John had a replica of his restored hand produced in silver, which he then placed at the bottom of the icon.
 Those who came after him, and saw the third hand on the icon, subsequently named it “Three-handed,” or Tricheirousa.

 The Bogorodica Trojerucica is considered the most important icon of the Serbian Orthodox Church.
 It is currently located in a monastery of Hilandar on Mount Athos, Greece.
 The portrait is of the Blessed Virgin Mary with the Divine Child in her right arm.
-It is thought to have possibly been painted by Saint John Damascene himself, but however that may be, it is the very same image before which he prayed for the restoration of his severed hand.
+It is thought to have possibly been painted by Saint John Damascene himself, although others believe it was a family heirloom, but however that may be, it is the very same image before which he prayed for the restoration of his severed hand.

 “Gratitude for the benefits received at the hands of the Lord is a virtue so noble, that by means of it we may preserve our intercourse and correspondence with God Himself: He, as rich, generous and powerful conferring upon us his gifts; we, as poor, humble and aware of our needs, returning for them our thanks.
 He desires to give us plentifully, but at the same time He wishes us to be grateful, rendering Him the glory, honor and praise contained in gratitude.” *